 So now that we have a better idea of how fascial distortions can cause pain in the same area, I’d like to explore an example of how they can lead to pain elsewhere in the body.
 The patient I am about to describe is actually quite common, though I often see patients like him after unsuccessful visits to multiple practitioners.
 Why?
 Because the underlying cause of his pain was not in the area he was experiencing symptoms.

-One year prior to meeting ‘Mr Smith,’ an avid runner, he had strained his right lower back lifting a heavy box.
-The discomfort from that injury faded over the next couple months, and since the symptoms were getting progressively better he decided he would not get checked out by a healthcare practitioner.
+‘Mr Smith’ was an avid runner.
+One year before I met him, he had strained his right lower back lifting a heavy box.
+But the discomfort from that injury had faded within a couple months.
+Since the symptoms were getting progressively better, he decided he wouldn’t get it checked by a healthcare practitioner.

 The moral of the story is that even if an injury ‘fades’ quickly, it does not mean that it didn’t leave behind a problem.
 Though the true source of musculoskeletal pain may often be in the same place symptoms are experienced, it is also quite common for it to exist in a different part of the body.

 If you are dealing with pain and would like to know how we can help, call or text Carter Physiotherapy at (512) 693-8849.